jaden/cloudflare-backup/README.md

 Simple tool for backing up your CloudFlare hosted DNS records

+## Configuration

+In Cloudflare, create an API token with Zone.Zone, Zone.DNS on All Zones (read-only)

+Add this token value to a `.env` file with a key of `CF_TOKEN`.

+An API token is preferred to a key so you can limit the access to read-only on a subset of the account.

 ## Installation

-    npm install -g cloudflare-backup
+Run `npm install`

 ## Usage

-Set `CF_EMAIL` and `CF_TOKEN` environment variables to your CloudFlare account email address and API key, respectively, and run `cf-backup`.
+`node -r dotenv/config bin/cf-backup.js > cloudflare-zones.bind.txt`

 All of the DNS records for all of your zones will be dumped to stdout in a BIND compatible format.

-    CF_EMAIL=admin@domain CF_TOKEN=xxx cf-backup > zones.bind.txt

----
-Copyright &copy; 2015 Ryan Graham